rycolab/website/content/classes/intro-nlp/index.md

 ## Course Project/Assignment

+Every student has the option of completing *either* a research project or a structured assignment.
 The course project/assigment will be worth 30% of your final mark.
-Every student has the option of completing either a research project or a structured assignment.
 The project would be an open-ended research project where students reimplement an existing research paper or perform novel research if they are so inclined.
 Please find the guidelines <a href="materials/project_guidelines.pdf">here</a>.
 In the assignment, some of the questions would be more theoretical and resemble the questions you will see on the final exam.
 However, there may also be a large coding portion in the assignment, which would not look like the exam questions.
 For instance, we may ask you to implement a recurrent neural dependency parser.
 Please find the first portion of the assignment <a href="materials/assignment.pdf">here</a>.

 Assignments must be completed individually.
 Projects can be completed in groups of up to 4.
 If you choose to do the project, we require a proposal no later than November 1, 2020 23:59 CEST.
 Please see project guidelines for content/formatting instructions; email proposals to Clara (email address below) by the deadline.
 All projects/assigments will be due at the end of the semester.